-We are offering 20,000,000 ADSs.
-Each ADS represents one Class A ordinary share, par value \$0.00025 per share.
-We anticipate the initial public offering price of the ADSs will be between \$17.00 and \$19.00 per ADS.
+of our Class A ordinary shares, par value \$0.00025 per share.
+We anticipate the initial We are offering ADSs.
+Each ADS represents public offering price of the ADSs will be between \$ per ADS.

 Prior to this offering, there has been no public market for our ADSs or our Class A ordinary shares.
 We intend to list the ADSs on the NASDAQ Global Select Market under the symbol "WB."